refinedev/refine/documentation/docs/tutorial/1-getting-started/antd/2-create-project.md

 2- Confirm `y` to installation of `create-refine-app`

-3- The `-o refine-antd` flag in the command above tells the CLI to install the project with the `refine-antd` preset.
-This preset selects some options for you in accordance with this tutorial.
+3- We are using `-o refine-antd` flag to bootstrap the app with pre-selected CLI options.
+The tutorial will proceed according to these selections.

 4-The CLI will ask if you agree to share your choices anonymously with the **refine** team.
 This is for measuring community preferences.
 You are free to share or not.